 Cam Thanh village

 Hoi An is a beguiling place to spend a few days, with the lazy Thu Bon River lined with distinctive yellow wall houses.
 Halfway between the town and Cua Dai Beach lies the eco-village of Cam Thanh where you can truly relax with nature.
 Like any other rural village in the countryside of Vietnam, this is a great place to enjoy fresh air, ride a bike or watch the daily life of locals.
 The highlight here is the Bay Mau forest - a vast space of endless green nipa palms (here, locals call it 'water coconut').
 In wartime, this area was used as a haven for Vietnamese soldiers.
 Nowadays, travelers can discover the tranquil palm flanked waterways by boat.
-Does it sound like the same with a trip to Mekong Delta?
+Does it sound like the same as a trip to Mekong Delta?
 It's not a normal boat but a unique traditional fishing boat: the basket boat.

 Read more at Boat types for tourists in Vietnam